avramovic/composer-caffeinated-module-installer/README.md

-# Composer Installers Extender
+# Composer Caffeinated Module Installer

-The `composer-installers-extender` is a plugin for [Composer](https://getcomposer.org/) that allows any package to be installed to a directory other than the default `vendor/` directory within the repo on a package-by-package basis.
+The `composer-caffeinated-module-installer` is a plugin for [Composer](https://getcomposer.org/) that allows caffeinated/modules module to be installed to a directory other than the default `vendor/` directory within the repo on a package type basis.
 This plugin extends the [`composer/installers`](https://github.com/composer/installers) plugin to allow any arbitrary package type to be handled by their custom installer and specified explicitly in the `"installer-paths"` mapping in the `"extra"` data property.